InnoDB indexes are

 Changing the page size is not a supported operation and there

 is no guarantee that

 normally with a page size other than 16KB.
 Problems compiling

 ROW_FORMAT=COMPRESSED in the Barracuda file

 format assumes that the page size is at most 16KB and uses

-cannot use data files or log files from a version built for a
+page size cannot use data files or log files from an instance